WijesooriyaHD/e17-4yp-Music-Emotion-Recognition/docs/README.md

 #### Prediction System

-The below graph visually represents the dynamic emotional trajectory of a music track over its duration.
-Time is plotted on the x-axis, segmented into 2-second intervals, covering the entire length of the song.
-The y-axis reflects the predicted emotional states, showcasing how the emotions of the music evolve over time.
-Each point on the graph corresponds to a 2-second segment of the song, with the connected line illustrating the flow and transitions between different predicted emotions.
-Peaks and valleys in the graph indicate significant shifts in emotional content, providing a comprehensive and insightful overview of the emotional journey experienced throughout the entire musical composition.
+The below graph visually captures the emotional journey of the song 'Heal the World Sad' over its duration, divided into 2-second intervals.
+As the song unfolds, the graph illustrates the nuanced changes in emotion, portraying peaks and valleys that signify shifts in the emotional tone.
+This dynamic representation offers a detailed insight into how the emotional landscape of the music evolves throughout its entirety.
+Following this, the accompanying pie chart succinctly summarizes the overall emotional composition of the song.
+Each emotion category, like sadness, is depicted as a slice in the pie chart.
+The percentages associated with each emotion category provide a quick glance at the predominant emotional themes within 'Heal the World Sad,' offering listeners a comprehensive understanding of the emotional tapestry woven throughout this musical composition.

 ![Image 12](./images/Emotion_graph_new.png)